PietroSassone/kafka-java-service-demo/README.md

 As a pre-requirement, the service with the local Kafka and Zookeeper should already be running.

-To start all of the tests, use the following command from the repository root in a terminal:
+To start all the tests, use the following command from the repository root in a terminal:
     ```
     mvn clean verify -P run-acceptance-tests -pl acceptance_test
     ```